mailgun/mailgun-php/README.md

 ## Usage

-You should always use Composer's autoloader in your application to automatically load your dependencies.
+You should always use Composer autoloader in your application to automatically load your dependencies.
 All the examples below assume you've already included this in your
 file: